oxzi/gosh/README.md

 ### Fish, `contrib/fish/`

-A `fish`-funtion allow to easily upload a file to the server of your choice which needs to manually edited.
+A `fish`-function allow to easily upload a file to the server of your choice which needs to manually edited.
 With the `-b` or `--burn` flags you may decide to burn the file after reading.